 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-: [1].
+Chuck Frihart: Because the strength of wood adhesive bonds at different times and temperatures can be measured, kinetic data can be determined, which was not possible before this technique was developed.
+[1].

 Thank you for addressing our questions.
 We will incorporate your answers and suggestions and send you the final script before your filming day.
 You will also receive detailed preparation instructions in the email accompanying the final script.